I’ve got some pretty cool facts about the human body for you today.

 The American College of Sports Medicine recommends that if you want to build muscle, on top of adding resistance training to your workouts, you should eat 1.7 grams of protein per kg of body weight per day – which equals 0.8 grams of protein per pound of body weight.
 A great training program, along with a high protein intake will help maximize the amount of muscle you can build which will boost your metabolism.

 P.S Lose fat and build muscle at the same time.
-Get your FREE 6-step no-BS guide to body recomposition at https://adelefrizzell.com/recomp-guide-signup/
+Get your 6-step no-BS guide and course to body recomposition at https://adelefrizzell.com/recomp-guide-signup/

 Do you happen to know other weird facts that aren’t mentioned above?
 Share with us in the comments below!